kinnith246/Project-1---Group-3/README.md

 # Advanced Analysis
 Statitistical summaries and tests

+1. How do minutes exercised vary by day of the week and specifically weekdays to weekends?
+This can be explored by randomly splitting the data into 2 independent groups.
+After establishing normality, attending to independence and using a Welch's t-test where variance equivalence was not established, can conduct an independent t-test to see if it is statistically significant that users engaged in exercise more on weekends.

 2. Is there a significant difference in the percentage of activity levels based on activity minutes?
 All p-values are very low (0.0000), suggesting strong evidence against the null hypothesis.